 Maj.
 Rory Tippit, MD, PA-C

 Maj.
 Rory Tippit, MD, PA-C, is a Physician Assistant in the Department of Surgery in the Division of Trauma of the Military Section at Cooper University Health Care and a full-time Army Major in the New Jersey Army National Guard.
 He joined Cooper from the Philadelphia Veterans Affairs Medical Center, Emergency Medicine Division, having served a diverse military veteran population.
 Major Tippit started his health care career in 2001 as a U.S. Army Biomedical Technician, EKG Technician, and U.S. Army Medical Sergeant.
 He is a 2011 graduate of the U.S. Army Flight Surgeon School and the U.S. Military’s rigorous Interservice Physician Assistant Program (IPAP) where he completed his Master of Science Degree.
 In 2012 he attended the University of Science, Arts, and Technology, Physician Assistant to Medical Doctorate program.
 Since attaining his Medical Doctorate degree in 2016, he has continued to share his expertise in the training of members of the military at Cooper’s Level 1 Trauma Center.
 These training efforts focus on the transference of knowledge and lessons learned between the U.S. Military and civilian Level 1 Trauma Centers.
-He currently serves as the Director of Military Training, assisting John Chovanes, MD, (Director of Cooper Military Section) to provide clinical oversight and strategic training program guidance for the various military and government trainees at Cooper University Hospital.
-Major Tippit serves as the National Stop the Bleed Initiative Coordinator for the State of New Jersey, American College of Surgeons Committee on Trauma.
+He currently serves as the Director of Military Training, assisting John Chovanes, DO, (Director of Cooper Military Section) to provide clinical oversight and strategic training program guidance for the various military and government trainees at Cooper University Hospital.
+Major Tippit serves as the National Stop the Bleed Day Coordinator for the State of New Jersey, American College of Surgeons Committee on Trauma.

 As a full-time Army Major in the New Jersey Army National Guard, Major Tippit currently serves in the 21st Weapons of Mass Destruction-Civil Support Team (WMD-CST) unit located on Joint Base McGuire-Dix-Lakehurst, NJ.
 In this position he serves as the team physician assistant providing advanced pre-hospital medicine and is on call in the event of a manmade or natural disaster within the United States.
 During his time on the WMD-CST, Major Tippit has been involved in leading and coordinating medical response to multiple large scale multi-agency events such as the United Nations General Assembly, Democratic National Conference, the Papal Visit in 2015 World Meeting of Families, and the Super Bowl, among others.
 Major Tippit has deployed stateside to multiple natural disasters including Hurricanes Katrina, Rita, and Sandy.
 He serves as chemical, biological, radiological, and nuclear (CBRN) medical advisor to the New Jersey State Surgeon.